newjersey/innovation.nj.gov/content/_projects/business-updates.md

 ### Impact + Metrics

 -   In 2024, the number of subscribers doubled and now exceeds 165,000.
 The newsletter’s interaction rates exceed industry standards with an approximately 53% open rate.
 -   The Business.NJ.gov Updates program has generated millions of interactions with subscribers, significantly increasing awareness of an array of policy priorities and programs.
-The program has generated more than 40,000 engagements with funding programs, and more than 25,000 engagements with policy and compliance updates.
+The program has generated more than 260,000 engagements with updates on funding programs, regulatory guidance, and other information pertinent to the business community.

 ### Status